 Darrow, LA 70725

-If you are like me and want to create your own tour, rent a car.
+I recommend renting a car.
 It might save you a few dollars depending on the stops you want to make.
 On the tour we visited, we also stopped at Oak Alley Plantation before we headed back to eat as many new foods as we could in the limited amount of time we were in New Orleans.

 *Thank you to the New Orleans Convention and Visitors Bureau for providing us with admission to the plantation.
 As always, my opinions are my own.